-Generally, you (the Withholding Agent) must withhold 30 percent from the gross amount paid to a foreign payee unless you can reliably associate the payment with valid documentation that establishes either of the following.
+Generally, you (the Withholding Agent) must withhold 30 percent from the gross amount paid to a foreign payee unless you can reliably associate the payment with valid documentation that establishes all the following:

 If you (the Withholding Agent) makes a payment to joint owners, you need to get documentation from each owner.